 These days there’s a new normal in travel that changes constantly.
 Now, in addition to all of the above mentioned, you should also check if the country is welcoming your citizenship or anyone for that matter.

 This map shows you the current requirements per country.
-Which are open, which have their borders closed, which are being restrictive and requiring you to quarantine, and so on.
+It shows which are open, which have their borders closed, which are being restrictive and requiring you to quarantine, and so on.

 It updates every 15 minutes to keep up to date with this ever-changing situation.
 Make sure to check it before making any travel plans.